ayhrgr/VisualStudioIntellisenseStoppedOverrideLongMethod/README.md

 # VisualStudioIntellisenseStoppedOverrideLongMethod

+## Very long virtual methods cannot be auto-completed in intellisense.

 When I try to override a very long virtual method in visual studio's intellisense, the method list appears for a moment and then disappears immediately.

 This seems to happen when the virtual method cannot be displayed on a single screen, as suggested by intellesense.